 There are certain scenarios which allow you to ship your car and not have to pay taxes or duties as long as your stay will be shorter than 1 year.

-For more information, visit the customs section on importing your vehicle to Norway.
+For more information, visit the customs section on moving to Norway with a vehicle.

-- Norway prohibits cars being advertised as environmentally friendly!
+- Norway prohibits cars advertised as environmentally friendly!

 - The country has voted against membership in the EU several times, but has implemented more EU directives than any other EU member state.

-- Even though the country is one of the top oil producers in the world, gas is more expensive in Norway than almost anywhere.
+- Even though the country is one of the top oil producers in the world, gas is more expensive than almost anywhere.

 - Beware of vacationing in Norway during August.
 Shops and restaurant services almost come to a stop during this month as they are on vacation.

 Interested in finding out the cost to ship a car to Norway?
-Contact one of our specialist today or fill out our quick quote form below!
+Contact one of our specialists today or get a free online quote at the top of the page!